idris0001/NR-V2X-AI-Scheduler/README.md

 Adaptive Q-Learning for Collision-Aware Resource Allocation in NR-V2X Mode 2 (V2P, pedSUMO & MATLAB)
 ---

-## Overview

-This repository contains the dataset and scripts supporting the ICT Express manuscript:
+This repository contains the MATLAB scripts, the generated mobility trace, and the dataset supporting the ICT Express manuscript:

 "Adaptive Q-Learning for Collision-Aware Resource Allocation in NR-V2X Mode 2 Using pedSUMO for V2P Scenarios."

-It includes MATLAB-generated CSV files, example plots, and scripts for reproducing the AI scheduler performance metrics reported in the manuscript.
-The dataset focuses on NR-V2X Mode 2 resource allocation for Vehicle-to-Pedestrian (V2P) scenarios using pedSUMO-generated mobility traces.
+It includes MATLAB-generated CSV files, example plots, scripts for reproducing the AI scheduler performance metrics, and a generated mobility trace for evaluation.
+The dataset focuses on NR-V2X Mode 2 resource allocation for Vehicle-to-Pedestrian (V2P) scenarios. pedSUMO-generated mobility traces are included only as generated outputs, **not the original network files**.

 ---